Types

 Static TypingDynamic Typing

-Type checking done at compile time
+Type checking is done at compile time.

 Once a variable’s type is known, it can only be assigned expressions of that type (including related types that can be coerced to it, of course).

-Type checking done at run time
+Type checking is done at run time.

 Because checking is deferred until run-time a variable can be assigned an expression of one type and then later an expression of another type.